flipflop/interview-user-experience/README.md

 	- Who do you follow?

 - Wrap Up Question:
-	- If you were a dog, what type of dog would you be?
-		- Explain why?
+	- Sell me on the ROI of investing in UX design.
+How would it improve my bottom line?